ansys/pymapdl/doc/source/getting_started/faq.rst

 Plotting results
 ----------------

-Even in cases where pyMAPDL and MAPDL agree on the result values, there may still be display differences.
+Even in cases where PyMAPDL and MAPDL agree on the result values, there may still be display differences.
 For instance, interpolating scalar values at the nodes of a quadrilateral facet across the whole facet is not deterministic.